FM-Akib/ts-express-mongoose-server/README.md

-# Express TypeScript MongoDB Starter
+# Advanced Project Setup with MongoDB, Mongoose, Express, and TypeScript 🚀

 A complete starter template for building Node.js applications with Express, TypeScript, MongoDB, and essential development tools.